ouuan/naive-ui/src/tag/demos/enUS/shape.demo.md

 # Shape

-Round tag looks like a capsule.
+A round tag looks like a capsule.

 ```html
 <n-space>